Grab my printable goal setting worksheet and make 2017 the year you finally get things done!

 Have you ever written out your goals for the year?
 I don’t mean a New Year’s resolution.
 “I’m going to exercise every day.”
 “I’m going to eat out less.”
 “I’m going to stop writing my thoughts in italics.”
 (Oops).

 I mean an actual plan for accomplishing your big goals.
-Getting that promotion, publishing a book, building a business, etc. Daily goals are inherent to Bullet Journaling, but annual (or 3-year, or 5-year) goals require more strategic thinking.
+Getting that promotion, publishing a book, growing your website traffic, etc. Daily goals are inherent to Bullet Journaling, but annual (or 3-year, or 5-year) goals require more strategic thinking.

 Life isn’t won in the end zone.
 It’s a long game–er, in the passing–something about taking it to the hoop…Ok, you caught me!
 I don’t get sports metaphors.
 But trust me, goal planning is mega important.